ARMmbed/mbed-os-5-docs/docs/tools/debug/debug_intro.md

 ### Exporting your project

 Although you can use our tools to generate project files specific to many IDEs, you can also use our tools to generate Makefiles.
 Almost any C/C++ IDE can use Makefiles to build your project.
-To generate a Makefile, you can use either the Arm Mbed Online Comiler or Arm Mbed CLI.
+To generate a Makefile, you can use either the Arm Mbed Online Compiler or Arm Mbed CLI.

 #### Online Compiler